-Mint Explainer: Why Sebi wants retail investors to stay away from derivatives
+Mint Explainer: Why Sebi and RBI want retail investors to stay away from derivatives

 Retail investors are attracted to index options because it is much cheaper than buying shares in the cash market or taking up futures contracts.